tail-unica/GreenFoodLens/README.md

 uv sync
 ```

+## 🔧 Troubleshooting

+### Common Issues

+**LLM Inference Issues:**
+- **Out of memory errors**: Reduce `--context_len` or use a smaller model
+- **Slow inference**: Ensure GPU support is properly configured for llama-cpp-python

+**Missing Files:**
+- Check that all required external files are downloaded and placed in the correct directories
+- Verify file paths in configuration files match your actual file locations

+### Performance Tips
+- Use `--eval_batch_size` parameter to balance memory usage and speed
+- Consider using more quantized models (Q4_K_S) for faster inference with minimal quality loss

 ## 🚀 Usage Pipeline

 Follow these steps to reproduce the complete pipeline from ingredient labeling to sustainability-aware recommendation: